imanmalih/Python-Challenge/README.md

 Also within my if statement, it will calculate the total votes of each candidate.
 I then created a variable for the winner_votes and made an if statement for the greatest number of votes.
 I struggled along with my instructor and TA how to solve my output.
 We were not sure where I was going wrong.
-At first my numbers for each candidate was correct and printing.
+At first my numbers for each candidate was correct and printing the correct answers.
 Then I had issues with getting it to export to a text file with the right layout.
 Eventually, my numbers and outputs all changed.
-I am not sure where I am going wrong and it seems like anyone that I ask for help is not sure either.
+I did not give up!
+I asked a learning assistant one more time to help sort through my code.
+He helped me and explained that I had an indenting issue for a print statemnt and this was giving me the repetitive percentage and vote.
+I then got my correct numbers back per candidate.
+I wrote each candidate and percent votes and votes in the order I wished for it to be outputed.